xdjinnx/Slebble/README.md

 ## Testing
 The Slebble js is tested using the [Jest](https://facebook.github.io/jest/) testing framework.
 Which practices we are using when testing the private functions in the Slebble js can be found [here](http://philipwalton.com/articles/how-to-unit-test-private-functions-in-javascript/).

 Testing of the C code is for now absent.
-The framework that should be used to test the code is undecided.
-Two examples of frameworks that could be used is [Check](http://check.sourceforge.net/) and [cmocka](https://cmocka.org/).
+The framework that should be used to test the code is [cmocka](https://cmocka.org/).

 ## License